 Understanding Natural Gas Prices

 - Wholesale natural gas prices are determined by the competitive national market.
-They have traditionally been very volatile but have stabilized over the last decade.
+They have gone through periods of stability and periods of volatility over the years.

 - Monthly gas utility bills reflect the price of gas and the customer’s usage.

 - Budget billing and energy efficiency can help you manage large winter utility bills.

 Natural gas utilities buy wholesale gas for their customers in a competitive national market, and may purchase gas from a number of competing businesses as federal law allows.
 Natural gas wholesale prices rise and fall based on supply and demand, along with other market dynamics.

 Utilities recover wholesale costs on a dollar-for-dollar basis.
 They are allowed to earn returns on "non-gas" costs such as infrastructure upgrades, operations, and maintenance.

 All rate recovery requires OUCC review and IURC approval in docketed cases.

 - What determines my monthly bill?